How-To Guides | 18 views |

 Answer from Construction Brain

-Call 1-877-372-7233 during business hours (Monday-Friday, 8 AM to 5 PM).
-Have your inspection number, address, and approximate date of inspection ready.
-They can email or mail you a copy of the certificate, usually within 1-2 business days.
+Contact ESA's customer service at 1-877-372-7233 during business hours (Monday to Friday, 8:30 AM to 4:30 PM).
+Have your inspection number, property address, and approximate date of inspection ready.
+There's typically a small administrative fee for certificate copies.

 Ready to Start Your Project?